MaximumADHD/Legacy-Roblox-API-Dump-Tool/README.md

-# ROBLOX API Dump Tool
+# Roblox API Dump Tool
-A tool I made to help me keep track of upcoming ROBLOX features, and API changes that I need to document on the ROBLOX Wiki.
+A tool I made to help me keep track of upcoming Roblox features, and API changes that I need to document on the Roblox Wiki.

 With this program you can:
 * View the current version's API Dump, as well as the API Dumps on gametest1-gametest5